zhaochengw/WOW-AddOns-Classic/SpellWhisper/readme_en.txt

 Before the version 2.1.1, I split the function of Trades/Mails Logger to independent Addon which named MailLogger, if you still need this function, please go to curse and download it. http://https://www.curseforge.com/wow/addons/maillogger

+2.2.4 Fix the error that interrupt/broken/dispel can't work in party.
 2.2.3 Use Spell Link replace Spell Name.
 2.2.2 Add moveable HUD info frame.
 Slash command: /sw unlock /sw lock /sw reset or see Minimap button tips.
 2.1.9 Fix the error when you do not installed the Titan panel addon.